 Our main tool is the Process-based Adaptive Watershed Simulator (PAWS), a comprehensive, computationally-efficient hydrologic model designed for large-scale simulation.
 The model is now coupled to the Community Land Model (CLM), and therefore is able to simulate Carbon/Nitrogen cycling, ecosystem dynamics and their interactions with the water cycle.
 Due to its comprehensiveness, efficiency and flexibility, this tool provides an excellent platform for the integration of microbiology, biogeochemistry, and human dimensions into a uniform modeling framework, to investigate their mutual interactions.

-In parallel, we are interested in understanding the seasonal and inter-annual water balance using remote-sensed data and conceptual frameworks.
+In parallel, we are interested in understanding the seasonal and inter-annual water balance using remotely-sensed data and conceptual frameworks.